Criteria by type of participant

 Level 4

-4.1 Install green corridors (e.g., dune system), vegetated or recreational areas (e.g., tree alley, parks) between operating site and residential area if appropriate.
+4.2 Install and maintain green corridors (e.g., dune system), vegetated or recreational areas (e.g., tree alley, parks) between the operating site and residential area.

-4.3 Monitor noise in real-time in areas of concern (e.g., areas located close to residences or subject to frequent complaints) and have a data monitoring process in place.
+4.4 Monitor noise in real-time in areas of concern, as identified in the assessment of criterion 3.1 (e.g., areas located close to residences or subject to frequent complaints) and have a data monitoring process in place.

-4.4 Create noise barriers using a sustainable approach (e.g., vegetated buffer zone or noise barrier walls with limited community and environmental impacts).
+4.5 Create and maintain noise barriers using a sustainable approach (e.g., vegetated buffer zone or noise barrier walls with limited community and environmental impacts).

-4.6 Monitor air emissions (e.g., PM2.5 PM10, CO, NO2, O3, SO2, H2S, heavy metal vapours or particles, VOCs, PAHs, or odours) in the areas of concern (e.g., areas located close to residences, areas subject to frequent complaints, areas particularly exposed to wind) and have a data monitoring process in place.
+4.7 Monitor dust and other polluting air emissions (e.g., PM2.5 PM10, CO, NO2, O3, SO2, H2S, heavy metal vapours or particles, VOCs, PAHs, or odours) in the areas of concern, as identified in the assessment of criterion 3.1 (e.g., areas located close to residences, areas subject to frequent complaints, areas particularly exposed to wind) and have a data monitoring process in place.
 Choose monitoring frequencies in line with best practices specific to the emissions (e.g., near real-time to monthly measurements).

 Level 5